 Just because your company is dormant doesn’t mean the company’s requirement to submit accounts is removed.

-If you want to find out more about submitting dormant company accounts, we published a video on this very topic: What are dormant company accounts?
+This is a simplified form of accounts that provides very basic information about the company’s share capital (that’s about it).
+If you’d like to find out more about submitting dormant company accounts, we published a video on this very topic: What are dormant company accounts?

 Thanks for reading

-If you have any questions about our Reserve a Company Name Package, or if you need help to set up your dormant company, please call our Customer Service Team on 020 3897 2233, or message them on live chat.
+If you have any questions or need help setting up a dormant company, please call our Customer Service Team on 020 3897 2233 or message them via live chat.